noamraph/nix-pills/pills/06-our-first-derivation.md

 That\'s it, the minimum necessary information to build our derivation.

-[Important note]{.underline}: the environment variables passed to the builder are just those you see in the .drv plus some other Nix related configuration (number of cores, temp dir, \...).
+Important note: the environment variables passed to the builder are just those you see in the .drv plus some other Nix related configuration (number of cores, temp dir, \...).
 The builder will not inherit any variable from your running shell, otherwise builds would